fl4shk/flare_cpu/README.md

-# flare32\_cpu
+# flare\_cpu
-A 32-bit soft CPU being developed in SpinalHDL.
+A 32-bit/64-bit (two versions) soft CPU being developed in SpinalHDL.
 There is no support for virtual memory at this time.
-Only integer operations are implemented in hardware.
+Only integer operations are implemented in hardware, but floats will likely be added later

 <!--
 You will need [libcheesevoyage](https://github.com/fl4shk/libcheesevoyage) to use the HDL code.
 -->

-The instruction set of Flare32 has been documented in `./docs/flare32_cpu/flare32_cpu.pdf`
+The instruction set of Flare has been documented in `./docs/flare_cpu/flare32_cpu.pdf`

 Most of a GNU Binutils port has been written:
 [binutils-gdb-flare32](https://github.com/fl4shk/binutils-gdb-flare32)